nagyist/owncloud-3rdparty/doctrine/dbal/UPGRADE.md

 ## Doctrine\DBAL\Driver\Statement split

 The Driver statement was split into a ResultStatement and the normal statement extending from it.
-This seperates the configuration and the retrieval API from a statement.
+This separates the configuration and the retrieval API from a statement.

 ## MsSql Platform/SchemaManager renamed